Roibos22/ft_transcendence/to-do.md

 1. Game has modules that repeat users module?
 Where do we save scores and etc?
 2. Check middlewares
+3. Add read-only to User and Game fields

 ## Basic information